-Because SABs can still use Google My Business (GMB) listings, even without a public business location, it’s essential that they focus on obtaining local organic results.
+Because SABs can still use Google Business Profile (formerly Google My Business) (GBP) listings, even without a public business location, it’s essential that they focus on obtaining local organic results.
 Basic information like names, addresses and phone numbers (NAP) should be correctly listed in multiple directories.

 One thing service area businesses need to consider is how local users will find them if they don’t have a brick-and-mortar location.
 This is especially important to think about when the company has multiple service areas or branches.
 In many ways, SABs need local search engine optimization more than any other kind of business.
 People must be able to find the company naturally, even if they never visit an office or see the business in person.

-To sum it up, the first basic step is to begin optimizing for search engines by creating accurate listings with directories like GMB.
+To sum it up, the first basic step is to begin optimizing for search engines by creating accurate listings with directories like GBP.
 It’s a simple first step, but one that has massive, long-lasting benefits.
-Here’s a walk-through for optimizing a GMB listing for service area businesses.
+Here’s a walk-through for optimizing a GBP listing for service area businesses.